nkschaefer/optimML/README.md

 `multivar_ml_solver` allows users to set up mixture component problems with an arbitrary number of other data values, and to incorporate these however is desired in the supplied log likelihood and gradient functions (although only one set of mixture components is currently allowed).

-If a simpler interface is desired, and the user only needs to solve for a set of mixture components given some data (as above), the class `mixcomp_solver` is provided.
+If a simpler interface is desired, and the user only needs to solve for a set of mixture components given some data (as in this example), the class `mixcomp_solver` is provided.
 This class has some pre-set ways of relating $p_i$ to data: via least squares, the normal distribution, the beta distribution, or the binomial distribution (as above).

-Both classes also allow the initial guesses of mixture components to start as an even pool of all possible individuals, an already-known vector of mixture proportions, or to randomly shuffle mixture components.
+Both classes also allow the initial guesses of mixture components to start as an even pool of all possible individuals, a user-supplied vector of initial guesses of mixture proportions, or to randomly shuffle mixture components.
 The user can also provide a Dirichlet prior on mixture components, and if provided, random shuffling will use the Dirichlet concentration parameter for each mixture component.

 ## Requirements
 Only requires a C++11 compiler.
 Also depends on the [stlbfgs](https://github.com/nkschaefer/stlbfgs) library, which is included as a submodule.
 The original repository is [here](https://github.com/ultimaille/stlbfgs), and the forked version was modified to be compatible with older compilers.